octopus-network/ibc/spec/client/ics-010-grandpa-client/README.md

 ### SignedMMRRoot

-An MMR root signed by GRANDPA validators as part of BEEFY protocol.
+An MMR root signed by GRANDPA validators is part of BEEFY protocol.
-The MMR root also contains the height of the MMR root is stored and the related validator set id.
+The MMR root also contains the height and the validator set id when the MMR root is stored.

 ```typescript